 Welcome to my site!

-I'm an Adjunct Professor at the University of Warsaw, Department of Philosophy.
+I'm an Adjunct Professor at the University of Warsaw, Faculty of Philosophy.
 Previously, I had various postdoctoral and research grants in Paris, Barcelona, Vitoria-Gasteiz, Vienna, Bratislava and I was a member of SAV, HiTT, GLiF and LOGOS.

 You can find my CV here and on my ORCID, Google Scholar, PhilPeople or Scopus